 Please note that we have developed a number of additional and specialized renderers.
 For example, we are working on a web renderer based on AngularJS.
 If you are interested in a custom renderer or you are missing a feature supported in an existing one, we provide sponsored development for these purposes.

 EMF Forms provides two SWT example applications (one for 3.x and one for e4) that show how to embed form-based UIs into a view and also contain a product that shows the necessary bundles to include.
 Please select New => Examples => “Make it happen: eX application”.
 After creating the example bundle in your workspace, you can start the example application by right-clicking on the file “makeithapen_e3.product” in the root folder and selecting “Run As” => “Eclipse Application”.
 It shows one view displaying the dummy object in a view.
 It uses the view model created before.

 Please have a look at the implementation of the class “View” (SamplePart for e4).
 The method getDummyObject() creates an example instance of the class User.
 The method createPartControl() renders the form-based UI with EMF Forms.
 EMF Forms provides API to embed the editor into any SWT view.
 To create a form-based UI for an EObject, you need a dependency:

 To render an embedded view, use the ECPSWTViewRenderer found in this bundle:

 ECPSWTViewRenderer.INSTANCE.render(Composite parent, EObject domainObject);

 Please note that if you embed the editor, reference features will not work out of the box.
 This is because they require information about the context of an entity, e.g., which other entities it references.
-EMF Forms provides API to provide this context, please get in contact with us to learn more about this.
+EMF Forms provides API to provide this context and also a default implementation, please see here to learn more about this.

-Please visit this site to learn more about other ECP features.
+Please visit this site to learn more about other EMF Forms features.